syfds/soundy/README.md

 cd build
 sudo ninja install
 ```
-after that you can find "Soundy" in all your applications or alternatively run `com.github.sergejdobryak.soundy` from command line
+after that you can find "Soundy" in all your applications or alternatively run `com.github.syfds.soundy` from command line

 uninstall the app
 ```